 A Day in the Life of a Bookkeeper: Behind the Numbers (with my Time Management Hacks)

 People often imagine a bookkeeper’s day as a peaceful, primarily boring world of numbers and spreadsheets.
 The reality is more a mix of detective work, interruptions, and necessary time management hacks.
 Things can get messy handling client finances, organizing my business, and life in general.
 I’ve had to master the art of time management (successfully most days) with a few trusty apps and some tried-and-true tricks that help keep me on track.
 Coffee fuels my morning.
 Sanity is often elusive.
 But balance is the objective.
-Let me take you on a behind-the-scenes tour of my day as a bookkeeper or small business owner.
+Let me take you on a behind-the-scenes tour of my day as a bookkeeper and small business owner.

 5:30 AM: Early Start – Prep Time